GGarenov/wizard-creatures/instructions.md

 20. Show error notification
     - show in the main layout
     - pass error to render in login and register pages

-21. Add all-posts page
-    - make routes and post controller
-    - fix hyperlinks and images in all-post page
-22. Create page
+21. Map pages to navigation in both LoggedIn and LoggedOut state
-    - just editing create page and make it available
+    - created all-posts page and its routes, create page and profile page.
-    - Make postService and modify it so that create post work

-23. Make post template
+22. Add creature model to Mongoose